-- Minimum wages and salaries, including those increased for overtime work (this includes all payments of assets involved in the employment relationship in the broadest sense: the minimum wage must include the basic wage, the separate element of remuneration, allowances linked to length of service, the super-minimals (individual or for groups of workers if linked to the contractual classification in pay groups and/or to the nature of the work carried out); compensation for overtime, night work and holidays; posting allowances (if compensating for the discomfort caused by the removal of workers from their usual environment), the travel allowance
+- Minimum wage, includingovertime bonuses (this includes all asset-based payments arising from the employment relationship in a broad sense: the minimum wage must include the basic wage, the separate element of remuneration, allowances for length of service, superminimum pay (individual or for groups of workers if linked to the contractual classification in pay groups and/or the nature of the work performed); remuneration for overtime, night work and holidays; secondment allowances (if compensating for the inconvenience caused by the removal of workers from their usual environment), travel allowances

-- Protective measures with regard to the working and employment conditions of pregnant women and women who have recently given birth and minors 18
+- Protective measures concerning the working and employment conditions of pregnant women or women who have recently given birth and minors under the age of 18

-- Equal treatment for men and women and other non-discrimination provisions
+- Equal treatment between men and women and other non-discrimination provisions

-- If the working conditions are more favourable in the country where the posting company is based than in the host country, it is of course possible to maintain them during the posting.
+- If working conditions are more favourable in the country where the posting company is based than in the host country, it is of course possible to maintain them during the posting

-- If the initial installation and/or assembly of certain products are an integral part of the contract and must be carried out by qualified personnel, the minimum wage and annual leave requirements are not mandatory if the total posting is less than 8 days (these are the hypotheses of initial assembly or first installation of a good, provided for in a contract for the supply of goods, which are essential to put into operation the same good supplied and carried out by thequalified and specialized workers of the supply company: the "implementation" must take place within a period not exceeding eight days, with the express exclusion of certain construction activities identified in Annex A of Legislative Decree 136/2016)
+- If the initial installation and/or assembly of certain products are an integral part of the contract and must be carried out by qualified personnel, the minimum wage and annual leave requirements are not mandatory if the overall posting is less than 8 days (these are the cases of initial assembly or first installation of a good, provided for in a contract for the supply of goods, which are indispensable for putting the same good supplied into operation and carried out by qualified and specialised workers of the supply company.qualified and specialised workers of the supplying company: the "installation" must be carried out in a period not exceeding eight days, with the express exclusion of certain construction activities identified in Annex A of Legislative Decree No. 136/2016)

 - SOCIAL SECURITY RULES FOR POSTED WORKERS

-While working temporarily in another EU country, the posted worker can maintain the social security cover of the country where he or she worked before being posted.
+While temporarily working in another EU country, the posted worker can keep the social security coverage of the country where he/she worked before being posted.

-The employer (posting company) is obliged to inform the administration of the host country in advance and to request the so-called portable document A1 (PD A1) from the en of the country in which the detachment company is based.
-PD A1 confirms that the posted worker is registered with the social security system of his country of origin and is not required to pay contributions in the country of posting.
+The employer (posting company) is obliged to inform the administration of the host country in advance and request the so-called Portable Document A1 (PD A1) from the en of the country in which the posting company is based.
+The PD A1 document confirms that the posted worker is registered in the social security system of his or her country of origin and is not required to pay contributions in the country of posting.

-When applying for PD A1, the start and end date of the posting to the other EU country must be specified.
+When applying for PD A1, you must specify the start and end date of the posting in the other EU country.
 The maximum period that can be indicated on the form is 24 months.

-If the posting lasts longer than 24 months, as the employer can:
+If the posting lasts longer than 24 months, how can the employer:

-- request the body issuing PD A1 to grant an extension - this is subject to a reciprocal agreement between the country of origin and the country of destination
+- request the body issuing the PD A1 to grant an extension - this is subject to mutual agreement between the country of origin and the country of destination

-- have the employee enrolled in the social security system of the host country.
+- enrol the employee in the social security system of the host country.

-DOWNLOAD THE GUIDE OF THE POLISH PREVIDENCY INSTITUTE (ZUS) FOR THE OBTAINMENT OF CERTIFICATE pd A1 IN POLAND:
+DOWNLOAD THE POLISH INSTITUTE'S (ZUS) GUIDE TO OBTAINING THE pd A1 CERTIFICATE IN POLAND:

-- CHARGES FOR THE ITALIAN COMPANY (where the work is performed)
+- CHARGES FOR THE ITALIAN SOCIETY (where the work is carried out)

-- The posting party (the company where the service is provided) which, among other things, remains jointly and severally liable with the posting agent to pay workers' wages and social security contributions, without prejudice to the right of recourse.
+- The seconding party (the company where the service is performed) which, among other things, remains jointly and severally obliged with the seconding party to pay the workers' wages and social security contributions, subject to the right of recourse.

 - DOCUMENTATION TO BE PRODUCED IN THE EVENT OF AN INSPECTION

-The following shall be presented during the inspection visits i pay slips, slips showing the beginning, end and duration of daily working time, documents proving payment of wages or equivalent documents, public notice of employment or equivalent documents and the certificate relating to the applicable social security legislation.
+The following must be produced during inspections pay slips, schedules indicating the beginning, end and duration of the daily working time, proof of payment of wages or equivalent documents, public notice of the establishment of the employment relationship or equivalent documents, and the certificate relating to the applicable social security legislation.

-This documentation must be available in Italian already at the time of the on-site inspection by the security staff.
+This documentation must be available in Italian already available at the time of the site inspection by the supervisory personnel.